 For organizations already using Claude for agent workflows, Conway is worth watching.
 For the broader industry, it confirms that the always-on agent runtime is becoming the next competitive frontier — after model quality, after tool use, after multi-agent orchestration.

 Published April 7, 2026.
+Last updated April 14, 2026 with additional sources and inline citations.
 Based on leaked interface elements and reporting; Anthropic has not officially announced Conway.
 We will update this guide when official details are available.